CYLIX-V2/Cylix-Demo/README.md

 - Walk the main XDR and mission dashboards to see how incidents and campaigns are represented
 - Skim how AI-driven missions, purple-team exercises, and MSSP multi-tenant views appear in the UI
-- Map those screens to your own environment (MSSP, enterprise, or product line) and evaluate fit for acquisition
+- Map those screens to your own environment (MSSP, enterprise, or product line) and evaluate fit for acquisition or cofounding

 > **Important:** This repo contains **no proprietary source code**.
 It is strictly for demo, marketing, and documentation purposes.
 The underlying Cylix V2 platform is offered as a **one-time IP acquisition**, not as a recurring SaaS subscription or managed service.